 6) Example: Adult with acid reflux

-Natural health/preventative: work on strengthening digestion naturally to up regulate stomach acid production to stop the acid reflux.
+Natural health/preventative: work on strengthening digestion naturally to up regulate stomach acid production to stop the acid reflux as well as address any overgrowths in the stomach (such as h-pylori and small intestine bacteria overgrowth that are linked to GERD).

-Western medicine: take a Rx acid blocker that turns off/suppresses stomach acid (weakening digestion and severely limiting your body’s ability to absorb nutrients– double yikes)!
+Western medicine: take a Rx acid blocker that turns off/suppresses stomach acid (weakening digestion, severely limiting your body’s ability to absorb nutrients, and creating the perfect environment for pathogens to overgrow in the gut — yikes)!

 So tell me, what approach works best for you?